Arturo Herrero

 Clean Code

-Clean Code: A Handbook of Agile Software Craftsmanship is a book that every developer should read.
+Clean Code: A Handbook of Agile Software Craftsmanship is a book that every developer should read, especially at the beginning of their careers when many basic programming concepts need to be settled.

 The first step to writing good code is that names have meaning.
 The variables, methods and classes should have a good name to know why they exist and what they do.
 Tim Ottinger’s Rules for Variable and Class Naming.